Burkina Faso 1-1 Gabon (7-6 pens.): Stallions stun Panthers in dramatic penalty shootout to reach quarters

 Editors' Picks

-It was Ismahila Ouedraogo who stepped up to decide the game after he drilled home the winning penalty and sent the Stallions into the last eight.
+It was Ismahila Ouedraogo who stepped up to decide the game after he drilled home the winning penalty to send the Stallions into the last eight.

 However, it was the Panthers who started the game on a positive note and they should have taken the lead with only four minutes played when Lloyd Palun swung the ball into Burkina Faso’s danger zone but Jim Allevinah saw his powerful header go inches wide.